mreed72/MZ_Story-Tracker/README.md

 3. Extract the contents to a folder on your computer.
 4. Run `MZ_StoryTracker.exe`.
     *   *Note: On first run, the app will automatically create its data directory at `C:\MZ_Story Tracker\`.*

-##  How to Use
-Basically, this program assist you as a game developer with building your story line.  helping to remember parts of your story that need assets, quests or any type of attention that you may need to add later on.
-A bonifide note tracker.

-## 📁 File Structure
-*   `C:\MZ_Story Tracker\Data\dat.xml`: The primary database for all story records.
-*   `C:\MZ_Story Tracker\settings.xml`: Stores personalized application configurations and window location.
-*   `C:\MZ_Story Tracker\Data\errorlog.txt`: Automatically generated logs for troubleshooting.

 ---